Sunday, August 13, 2017

 For as quickly as the lush green jungle turned to dirt, about an hour later, without much warning, it again seemed to quickly turn back to a lush green landscape.
 Thank goodness!

-Before heading back to our condo on our drive back, we decided to celebrate our successful completion of the Road to Hana (and back) with happy hour at Duke’s.
-This restaurant had the cutest mai tai drinks that could not be passed up.
+Before heading back to our condo on our drive back, we decided to celebrate our successful completion of the Road to Hana (and then some) with happy hour at Duke’s.
+This restaurant had the cutest and most delicious mai tai drinks that could not be passed up.
 Hubby had a boring beer.

 We returned to the condo just in time to watch the sunset and drink another mai tai.